 The lectures for this course will be provided in two forms: recorded videos and live class discussions.
 The recorded videos form the core content for the course, and the stored format allows students to view and review them at times and rates that best suit them.
 These videos are provided online, as is appropriate for a course about network technologies, and the availability of such videos exemplifies the value of the network technologies that you will learn about in this course.
-The live class discussions will complement the videos, in that they provide content that complements the core videos (e.g. more examples, a taste of more advanced material, and summaries of the core) and their form of live discussions enables interaction and participation that are not available with recorded videos.
 We strongly urge students to participate actively in class discussion.